*NEW* The Ancestors Circle ~ collective healing community for sensitive folk

 Market Weighton is built at the bottom of 'Arras Hill,' and the Arras War Memorial Institute takes up a central position next to the town green.
 Although the Memorial Hall bears the commemorative plaque of the war dead of both world wars, it's not clear if there is any link to the Battle of Arras itself.
 It may be that the name of the hall is simply to reflect the surrounding landscape known as Arras, described in the section above.

-Coach Candy visited the Arras battlefields in 2017, a good four years before she had any idea of creating Arras Healing, but which seems like synchronicity.
-Although Arras Healing isn't named after the battle, there are potential links between the region of Arras in France, and this area of the Yorkshire Wolds.
+Candy visited the Arras battlefields in 2017, a good four years before she had any idea of creating Arras Healing, but which seems like synchronicity.
+Although Arras Healing isn't named after the battle, there are potential links between the region of Arras in France, and this area of the Yorkshire Wolds dating back to the Iron Age and perhaps before.
 You can read more about these connections at this special blog here.

 Clarissa Pinkola Estés